TheTimeCo-op/README/README.md

   comments above every function you write to keep things clear and everyone informed.

   * Always ask questions if you have them!
 If people really like working on this then we might want to create a slack channel.

+  * Total time for the time table is saved in seconds.